 Stapeliad pests: mealybugs

 Stapeliads on the whole are robust plants that aren’t vulnerable to many problems.
 The two maladies to be on the watch for are root rot and mealybugs.
-When a plant falls ill, I find it often has both: plants stressed by mealies more easily succumb to root rot, and plants weakened by a run-in with root rot will attract mealybugs.
+When a plant falls ill, I find it often has both: plants stressed by mealies more easily succumb to root rot, and plants weakened by a run-in with root rot will attract pests.

 What are mealybugs?